vividvilla/boiler-flask/README.md

-# Flask Boiler
+# Boiler Flask

-Simple boiler plate for Flask test apps.
+Simple boiler plate for Flask test/sample apps.
 It has nothin but a wrapper for running a hello world Flask app.

 ## Run server